 I am taking this one day at a time.
 I have come a long way and I see the progress God is accomplishing in my life.
 I have such hope and I pray that the rest of us will realize the tremendous value we have in the accomplished work of Jesus Christ.

-Whitney Kauffman is a stay at home mom of one sweet 19 month old boy.
-She loves being creative, spending time with her family, exercising in her spare time and 90’s movies.
+Whitney Kauffman is a stay at home mom who loves being creative, spending time with her family, exercising in her spare time and 90’s movies.
 She’s also passionate about safe cosmetics, skin care, and home products and is a independent consultant with Ava Anderson Non Toxic.